bkleynhans/Landsat-Buoy-Calibration/UserManual.md

 This will download a copy of the program in a directory named 'Landsat-Buoy-Calibration' in your home directory on the server.

 ## Limitations
 There are some limitations in the GUI implementation, most notibly because Copy and Paste functionality depends on the configuration of the host server (two servers with different operating systems can host the same program and the copy and paste functionality would be different between them).
-As such it is important that the user not the different methods of copy and paste available.
+As such it is important that the user knows the different methods of copy and paste that are available.
+Some common examples are:

 1. Method 1
 > * Copy  : Ctrl + C